Alejogb1/job-board/blog-data/how-can-i-learn-a-multivariate-normal-covariance-matrix-using-pytorch.md

 id: "how-can-i-learn-a-multivariate-normal-covariance-matrix-using-pytorch"
 ---

-Okay, let's tackle this.
-I remember back in my days working on a financial modeling project, we needed to simulate portfolio returns based on a multivariate normal distribution.
+,  I remember back in my days working on a financial modeling project, we needed to simulate portfolio returns based on a multivariate normal distribution.
 Getting the covariance matrix right was critical, and torch, thankfully, provided the tools to make it relatively straightforward.
 It’s not as simple as a single function call, but understanding the process is key, and it's not as difficult as some might initially assume.

 The fundamental idea is that you're not directly fitting a multivariate normal distribution’s parameters in the way you might fit a regression model.
 Instead, you're calculating the *sample* covariance matrix from your data.
 The multivariate normal distribution is then *parameterized* by this calculated covariance, alongside the sample mean.